Our latest updates

 Kootenay Lake Innovation Centre (KLIC) is in its third year of operating a Non-Profit Society for Open Source Technology & Creative Coworking Space from the Kemball Building in Kaslo.
-Our community has the opportunity to kickstart a new movement post pandemic and blend creativity with business development in a shared office space with innovative programs.
+Our community has the opportunity to blend creativity with business development in a shared space with innovative programs.
 We accommodate youth, older adults, creatives, non-profits, technologists and entrepreneurs to grow business with a new economy workforce.

 Our community received a grant from the Province of BC of $1 Million Dollars towards building improvements for the Innovation Centre.
 Village of Kaslo will conduct a construction management procurement review but the top tenant priorities are the following, which will allow us to retain and support our members.

 |HVAC: Heating/Cooling fixed for year round comfort|

 |Carpets/Flooring: Remove to replace with modern, durable and sound dampening material|

 |Windows/Curtains: Easy to open efficient windows and best shades|

 |Painting: Complete makeover inside – we love neon 😉|

 |Lighting: Suggest options for new efficient lighting and consider ambient and lamps|